-The Service Provider is to provide all assets required for the project for adherence to the Output Specifications..
+The Service Provider is required to provide all assets necessary to deliver the project for adherence to the Output Specifications.
 No encumbrance of the project assets may be created.
-For the sake of clarity all other movable assets that belong to the GTM are not to be confused with the project assets.
-These will remain the property of the

-GTM and will not be available for use or transfer to the project.
+For the sake of clarity all other movable assets that belong to the GTLM are not to be confused with the project assets.
+These will remain the property of the GTLM and will not be available for use or transfer to the project.

-1.6.
-Procurement Framework and Timelines
+1.6 Procurement Framework and Timelines

-This procurement is undertaken pursuant to the GTM's SCM policy, the MSA, the MFMA, and Treasury Regulations pertaining thereto, the Preferential Procurement Policy Framework Act, the Code of Good Practice for Black Economic Empowerment in Public Private Partnerships and the Municipal Service Delivery and PPP Guidelines 2007.
+This procurement is undertaken pursuant to the GTLM's SCM policy, the MSA, the MFMA, Treasury Regulations pertaining thereto, the Preferential Procurement Policy Framework Act, the Code of Good Practice for Black Economic Empowerment in Public Private Partnerships and the Municipal Service Delivery and PPP Guidelines 2007.

-The procurement process involves two key evaluation stages: failure to pre-qualify at RFQ stage will render the bid non-compliant and subject for disqualification from further evaluation.
+The procurement process involves two key evaluation stages: failure to prequalify at RFQ stage will render the bid non-compliant and subject for disqualification from further evaluation.

-1.6.1.
-Request for Pre-Qualification(RFQ)
+1.6.1 Request for-Qualification (RFQ)

-The pre-qualification stage is processes which will shortlist qualifying consortiums, companies or JVs on the basis of their BEE credentials, financial standing and capability, technical competency and experience.
-The process will result to the selection of three (3) - to four (4) qualifying bidders whose proposals for the execution of the Project will be further evaluated.
+The pre-qualification stage is processes which will shortlist qualifying consortiums, companies or JVs on the basis of their BEE credentials, financial standing and capability, and technical competency and experience.
+The process will result in the selection of three (3)- to four (4) qualifying bidders whose proposals for the execution of the Project will be further evaluated.

-1.6.2.
-Request for Proposals(RFP)
+1.6.2 Request for Proposals (RFP)

-The RFP process only allows for the evaluation of execution proposals of the short listed bidders as eluded to above.
+The RFP process only allows for the evaluation of execution proposals of the short listed bidders as set out above.
 The outcome thereof is the appointment of a preferred bidder and a reserve bidder.
-Subsequent to which the GTM will enter into negotiations on the contracting and funding terms with a preferred bidder.
+Subsequent to which the GTLM will enter into negotiations on the contracting and funding terms with a preferred bidder.
 An appointment as a preferred bidder is not a guarantee for appointment as a service provider.
-Such appointment is conditional to the successful conclusion of negotiations and acceptance of the funding terms by the GTM.
+Such appointment is conditional to the successful conclusion of negotiations and acceptance of the funding terms by the GTLM.

-1.6.3.
-Procurement Timetable
+1.6 3 Procurement Timetable

-These are indicative timeframes to which the GTM envisages to conclude the procurement process.
-It is incumbent on all bidders to familiarise themselves with the legislative requirements for consultative processes for PPP projects which the GTM is subject to.
-Although the GTM will strive for a speedy conclusion of the procurement process, bidders should note that these timeframes may shift due to circumstances beyond the control of the GTM.
+These are indicative timeframes to which the GTLM envisages to conclude the procurement process.
+It is incumbent on all bidders to familiarise themselves with the legislative requirements for consultative processes for PPP projects which the GTLM is subject to.
+Although the GTLM will strive for a speedy conclusion of the procurement process, bidders should note that these timeframes may shift due to circumstances beyond the control of the GTLM.